im-0/hpsahba/README.md

  - sets kernel version dynamically with `uname -r`
  - increments dkms version to prevent collision with upstream hpsa driver

+It does not break existing compatibility and can easily be extended by support for other distros and kernels.

 # SYNOPSIS